mon5termatt/medicat-website/src/content/docs/medicat/General/overview.md

 3. Boot from your USB drive
 4. Select the tools you need from the menu

-For detailed installation instructions, please refer to the [Installation Guide](/docs/medicat/Installation/).
+For detailed installation instructions, please refer to the [Manual Installation Guide](/docs/medicat/installation/manualinstall).